uk-national-parking-platform/uk-national-parking-platform.github.io/session_viewer.md

 The Session Viewer shows all results from the search (max 1000 records):

 ![Results](assets/images/SessionViewer/Sessionviewer_b.png)
+Note: details are of a live test session.

 ## Individual Session Record
 A single result can be downloaded as a pdf (e.g. to be attached to a PCN record):